ampproject/amphtml/extensions/amp-consent/amp-consent.md

   "consentRequired": "remote",
 }
 ```
 If local cache is empty, AMP will wait for `checkConsentHref` response to decide whether a consent is required from the user.
-If the response contains `consentRequired: true` then AMP will collect consent via the specified prompt UI if consent state is `unknown`.
+If the response contains `consentRequired: true` and `consentStateValue: unknown`, then AMP will collect consent via the specified prompt UI.
+If `consentStateValue` is 'accepted' or 'rejected', then it will use this value and also sync to cache.

 For users in `geoGroupUnknown`, the merged config is